bkesterbyld/maroon-potato/src/pages/index.md

     title: No Code Data & Logic Prototyping
     subtitle: ''
     content: >
-      Above combines the capabilities of SQL and NoSQL databases with easy no code processing logic.
-It enables product managers to conceive, test, launch and refine software products and fully control the development cycle.
+      Simple API-centric backend service for product managers to conceive, test, launch, refine and scale new software
     actions:
       - label: Learn More
         url: /general-enquiries